leonavevor/mcp_travelassistant/BlogPost.md

 MCP solves these problems by introducing three game-changing innovations:

 **Context-Aware Tool Discovery**: Unlike traditional APIs that require hardcoded integrations, MCP enables AI agents to dynamically discover available services.
-Your travel assistant powered by a LLM can find flight search tools, hotel booking capabilities, and activity recommendations at runtime, adapting to new services **without code changes**.
+Your travel assistant powered by a LLM can find flight search tools, hotel booking capabilities, and activity recommendations at **runtime** (yes, at runtime), adapting to new services **without code changes**.

 **Built-in Safety and Governance**: With AI agents making autonomous decisions across multiple services, security isn't optional.
 MCP includes sophisticated permission models, audit logging, and risk-based execution controls that align with enterprise security requirements—crucial when your travel assistant is handling payment information across different platforms.